-Martiros Strategies was founded in 2010 by Stephen Martiros, a wealth management expert with more than 25 years of experience working with private investors, family offices, and family foundations.
+Martiros Strategies was launched in 2010 by Stephen Martiros, a wealth management expert with more than 25 years of experience working with private investors, family offices, family businesses, and family foundations.

 Previously he served as the Managing Partner of CCC Alliance, where he helped build America's largest private network of single-family offices.
 His is the founder of Summitas®, an award-winning B2B cloud software application for family offices.
 Stephen started his career as an investment advisor with E.F.
 Hutton and later with Alex.
 Brown & Sons.

 Stephen received his BS and MBA from Babson College.
-He is the co-founder of the Babson Institute for Family Entrepreneurship, co-founder of the Babson Financial Literacy Project.
+He is co-founder of the Babson Institute for Family Entrepreneurship and the Babson Financial Literacy Project.
 He is the recipient of the Babson College Snyder Award for Distinguished Service and recipient of the college’s Cruikshank Award for representing the highest ideals of service and loyalty to the college.